What is the difference between injection blow molding and extrusion blow molding?

 Extrusion blow molding:

-Injection blow molding:
+Injection molding:

 HAVE A QUESTION?